Short Inca Trail Machu Picchu – Itinerary

 DAY 1: Cusco – Machu Picchu

-We will begin this adventure to Machu Picchu by visiting the ruins of Chachabamba—a gorgeous Incan site composed of ancient stone-carved walls.
+We will begin the 2 day Inca trail by visiting the ruins of Chachabamba—a gorgeous Incan site composed of ancient stone-carved walls.
 Next, we will travel for about 3 hours (4km) across a mountain completely covered by lush vegetation with incredible views of mountian glaciers and the turbulent waters of the Urubamba River.
 Once we finish this hike, we will arrive to Wiñay Wayna—an awe-inspiring Inca ruin located at 2,700m / 8,858ft in the cloud forest.
 This mysterious site features one of the most beautiful buildings made by the Incas, and it is a perfect illustration of one of the agricultural laboratories used during the Inca empire.
 It contains numerous terraces where the Incas used to grow all sorts of plants and vegetables, including the popular coca leaf.

 After this, it is only an hour descent to Machu Picchu (2400m / 7873ft).
 We’ll arrive at just the perfect time to enjoy the amazing sunset without having to deal with large crowds.
 Afterwards, we will catch a bus down to the town of Aguas Calientes where our accommodations will be at a nice 3-star hotel.